ankurdave/color-identifiers-mode/README.md

 ## Configuration

 * Recoloring delay: the time before recoloring newly appeared identifiers is `2` seconds by default.
 To change it e.g. to `1` second add to your config `(setq color-identifiers:recoloring-delay 1)`
+* Additional face-properties *(such as italic or bold)* can be added to the identifiers by modifying `color-identifiers:extra-face-attributes`.
+E.g. to make identifiers look bold use `(setq color-identifiers:extra-face-attributes '(:weight bold))`.
+But make sure not to change `:foreground` because it is the color of identifiers.
 * To make the variables stand out, you can turn off highlighting for all other keywords in supported modes using a code like:
     ```lisp
     (defun myfunc-color-identifiers-mode-hook ()